 Since David Moss moved to the Cotswolds in 1992, we have enjoyed the services of four other directors.
 Bernard Sutton has been in charge since 1999.
 Edward Jenkins has been our accompanist for nearly as long, and we could not hope for a more expert pairing.

 We have been on some splendid concert tours of Spain, France and Germany, along with the group 'The Oriana Singers', which David Moss now directs.
-Our next tour will be to Prague in September 2016.
+Most recently we visited Prague in 2016 and Barcelona in 2018.

 Our repertoire ranges from Bach to the Beatles!
 Here are some examples:-